khipu-io/khipu/README.md

 ### Minimum requirements to run Khipu

-  - 16G RAM, 250G disk space (SSD is preferred, although HDD is okay)
+  - 16G RAM, 500G disk space (SSD is preferred, although HDD is okay)
-  - Under regular sync mode, if you restart Khipu, it may take 2 to 5 minutes (SSD), or 8 to 15 minutes (HDD) to load the storage indexes
+  - Under regular sync mode, if you restart Khipu, it may take 1 minutes (SSD), or 8 to 15 minutes (HDD) to load the storage indexes

 ### Installation and Running, Building